-A final format focus on preparing students for success by teaching study skills and learning strategies.
+A final FYE course format focuses on preparing students for success by teaching study skills and learning strategies.
 In addition to the value of these skills, teaching these skills also offers an opportunity to promote metacognition (Hattie, Biggs, & Purdie, 1996).